-The brick-driver v1.0 mounted on an IGBT module
+The brick-driver v1.0 mounted on a CM300 single IGBT module

-It is compact and has a very versatile foot-print and mounts directly to many single-switch IGBT modules such as the single-switch Powerex and Mitsubishi CM300/400/450/600 modules directly.
-I designed this board specifically for driving large IGBTs a while back, specifically for a large 160A buck converter in my QCW 1.5 Tesla Coil, but it has since been used in many other instances where a discrete isolate and robust gate driver is required.
+BrickDriver is compact and has a very versatile foot-print - it was designed specifically to mount directly on many single-switch IGBT modules such as the single-switch Powerex, Semikron and Mitsubishi CM300/400/450/600 modules.
+I originally designed this board specifically for driving large IGBTs a while back, specifically for a large 200A buck converter in my QCW 1.5 Tesla Coil.
+However this driver has since been used in many other instances where a discrete isolated and robust gate driver is required.
 Due to popular demand, I am now offering these for sale.

 What does this board do?

 This board is a single-board IGBT / MOSFET gate drive solution implementing a high-current driver (via buffering FETs / BJTs) via industry standard opto-isolated gate drivers, specifically the Avago HCPL-316J and the Fairchild FOD 8316 2.5A driver ICs (these are identical pin-compatible drivers).
 The board buffers the output with large TO-220 complementary transistors of your choice for >15A gate drive capability, and is robust enough to drive even the largest 1000A IGBTs (or MOSFETs).
 The board also includes an on-board split-rail power supply offering +15 and -8V gate drive voltages, as well as desaturation detection, configurable Rg_on and Rg_off resistors and gate TVS.